 McLean’s outdoor portraits focus on her subjects’ expressions and personalities.
 For this photographer, children are not only an object of love but also a beautiful manifestation of nature, to be studied in detail and have their images preserved for eternity.

 During her photo shoots, McLean enters her subjects’ world.
 Instead of directing kids, she encourages them to run around and be themselves, play dress-up, and generally take the lead in their own photo session.
 She’ll even run after the energetic kids, which is no easy task when you’re toting a large professional film camera!
 Patrisha McLean’s spontaneous, un-posed portraits are the antithesis of garish department-store photos.

 Like many children’s photographers, McLean became interested in portraiture after becoming a mother.
-Her early portraits (opposite), though unrefined in comparison to her later work, reveal an uncanny ability to capture un-posed innocence.
+Her early portraits (above), though unrefined in comparison to her later work, reveal an uncanny ability to capture un-posed innocence.

 This little girl, with her sleepy eyes and drooping rose, looks as if she just got out of bed and has no idea what she’s doing in a photograph.
 The image fades away at the edges, like its subject’s fleeting youth.
 This monochrome portrait is so heart-breakingly shy and sweet that it becomes an indictment of the ugliness of commercial color portraits and their failure to capture the essential beauty of children.

 As McLean’s interest in portraiture grew, she began studying photography and taking pictures of her children’s friends.
 Within a few years, she became a professional.

 Wisely, Patrisha McLean has never attempted to work in color.
 Her universe is a monochrome universe of children romping in fields, thickets, and woods full of natural light and texture.
 McLean’s gorgeous commissioned portraits never fail to capture the ephemeral nature and magic of childhood.